Administration Building and Resource & Referral Services Learn More →

 WALK TO END ALZHEIMER'S STEERING COMMITTEE

-The Steering Committee for the 2017 Walk to End Alzheimer's will be meeting the second Monday of the month at 11:30 am with the next meeting scheduled for March 13 at Generations in Wheeling.
+The Steering Committee for the 2017 Northern Panhandle Walk to End Alzheimer's will be meeting the second Monday of the month at 11:30 am with the next meeting scheduled for April 10 at Generations in Wheeling.
 The 2017 Walk will start at Bridge Street School in Wheeling.
-We will still be hagve door prizes, silent auction items, a bake sale, the Promise Garden and our opening warm up.
+We will have door prizes, silent auction items, a bake sale, the Promise Garden and our opening warm up.
 Contact me to find out how you can be involved or just come to our meeting!

 PROGRAMS AND WORKSHOPS ON THE SCHEDULE!